joeyzhu00/Quadcopter-Control/README.md

 Roll/Pitch PD gains based off assumption that the quadcopter can be approximated as a second-order system.
 Small yaw torque authority results in the addition of a multiplier for the yaw PD gains.
 Position control gains are hand-tuned.
 Roll/Pitch damping ratio is overdamped while yaw is critically damped.

 ![pd_control_step_response](https://user-images.githubusercontent.com/29212589/85929927-57128900-b86d-11ea-81c3-26af6c4765b1.png)

+## MPC Control
+Linear quadratic program with gains from the infinite horizon discrete LQR controller.
+XYZ-position control is available but the yaw control needs a lot of work.
+It is very sensitive to the MPC horizon, high computation speed is a must when using the MPC.

 ## Optimal Minimum Jerk Trajectory
 To get intermediate velocity and acceleration targets between the desired waypoints, a pseudo-inverse solution gets computed.
 Afterwards, a minimum jerk trajectory between each desired waypoint is generated.